mkorthof/freenom-script/README.md

 It's original functionality of updating an A record with the clients ip address is also retained.

 You'll need to have already registered an account at Freenom.com first with at least one (free) domain added before you can run the script.
+For "DynDNS" (updating A record) nameservers must be set to the default Freenom NS.
+To force updating remove "freenom.ip" file.

 ### Installation